 This resulting visualization helps bring plant combinations to life in a way you may not notice on the ground or from day to day or visit to visit – you can see that the blooms of the meadow sages in the salvia river alternate in waves of blues and purples from May until June, or that when the Virginia bluebells finish blooming, the goatsbeard starts.

 This new approach is allowing us to explore our garden in new ways and is showing us new questions that we hadn’t known to ask.
-For instance, since taking over as Director and Head Horticulturist of Lurie Garden, Laura Ekasetya has made it a specific goal to continually increase our native plants.

 With good plant records, this is a seemingly easy goal to track – we now have 165 species that are native to the Chicago region, the US Midwest, or a cultivated form of one of those species, versus 131 species just 18 months ago – an increase of 26%.
 But how can the actual coverage of those plants in the garden be estimated considering we’ve only collected bloom timeframes?
 With our dynamic map, and keeping in mind that plants’ spread or footprint can change from day to day, we can now estimate that if all these plants were growing at the same time, at least 68% of the garden’s surface area would be covered.